--Brake Team has new owners!
-The two Brake Brothers, Pat and Phil, who have won awards for their fantastic prices and work, now own the Brake Team locations.
+-Brake Team owners have won awards for their fantastic prices and work, now own the Brake Team locations.
 The Brake Brothers have been voted Best Brake Shop, Best Retailer, and have been acknowledged by JD Power and Assoc.

 Worn brake pads can adversely impact your ability to bring your car to a halt in an emergency situation when adequately working brakes are a must to help stop your car promptly.
 There are some signs of pending brake problems; do you know what they are?
 Awareness of a problem is the key to avoiding potential harmful consequences; let's examine some well-known warning signs.